-This is like a dropper, that’ll let you pick out a colour from the image being posted in the Story to add to the background.
+This is like a dropper, that’ll let you pick out a color from the image being posted in the Story to add to the background.

 I chose the white of the man’s shirt, and then held down on the background for a second.
 Voila.

-You can also pick any colour from the row of colours you can see at the bottom of the screen, and then hold down anywhere on the background to change the colour.
+You can also pick any color from the row of colors you can see at the bottom of the screen, and then hold down anywhere on the background to change the color.

 This one’s pretty straightforward.
 Hold down on your Story, in the row of Instagram Stories above your feed, and select ‘Add to your Story’.